FFmpeg/asm-lessons/lesson-01/README.md

 INIT_XMM sse2
 ```

-The first line is a comment (the semi-colon `;` in asm is like `//` in C) showing what the
+The first line is a comment (the semi-colon `;` in ASM is like `//` in C) showing what the
 function argument looks like in C. The second line shows how we are initialising the
-function to use XMM registers, using the `sse2` instruction set.
+function to use XMM Registers, using the `sse2` instruction set.
 This is because paddb is
 an `sse2` instruction.
 We'll cover `sse2` in more detail in the next lesson.

 ---